DoguhanOzgurAkca/refine/documentation/docs/api-reference/core/components/auth-page.md

 ### `renderContent`

-`renderContent` is used to render the form content.
-You can use this property to render your own content. `renderContent` gives you default content you can use to add some extra elements to the content.
+`renderContent` uses to render the form content.
+You can use this property to render your own content or `renderContent` gives you default content you can use to add some extra elements to the content.

 ```tsx
 const MyLoginPage = () => {